Company magazines, house journals and staff dances

 The exhibition also includes a few items relating to company social events, especially staff dinners and dances.
 These can play an important part in working life.
 Again they help to foster a sense of community and are also seen as a reward for hard work and loyal service.
 The Maritime Archives and Library holds a number of small items from such events, mainly invitations and menus and a few photographs.

 Many shipping companies employed a large number of women, who did not necessarily feel comfortable attending a rowdy dinner or were not allowed to join the societies that arranged them, so organised their own staff events.
-An invitation to a Social organised by the Ladies of the Staffs of the Booth Steamship Company, 20 March 1920, is included in the display.
+An invitation to a Social organised by the Ladies of the Staffs of the Booth Steamship Company, 20 March 1920, was included in this former display.